What's unique about Kaw Prairie?

 Yes, indeed--at Kaw Prairie, spiritually gifted women can and do serve as elders and, if ordained, as pastors.
 Typically there are 2-3 women on our 6-member Vision Team (i.e., Council, Session, Elder Board), and while we don't currently have any female pastors on staff, we will be open to that when the time comes.
 See, we take the Bible seriously as God's Word, but believe that the life and teachings of Jesus are the most God-honoring lenses for interpreting those scriptures.
 So while there are a few context-heavy prohibitions by St. Paul against the leadership of women in the church, there is far more scriptural evidence from both Paul and Jesus that the leadership and teaching gifts of women are to be valued highly in the church.

-I see a big PlayLand in the frontage window-- can anyone come in and play there?
+I see a big Playset in the frontage window-- can anyone come in and play there?

-Well, anyone who's a kid!
-(PD & German are on their 2nd warning to stay off the playset...)
-The playland is open whenever the building is-- except during worship & Kingdom Kids on Sundays (we don't want the competition) or when a family's rented it for a private birthday party (see below).
+The playset is open whenever the building is-- except during worship on Sundays or when a family's rented it for a private birthday party (see below).
 If your children (12 and under) want to play there, all we ask is that they not be sick and that they wear socks.
-You're welcome to hang out in the coffeeshop area--when it's staffed and when it's not--surf the free WiFi, chat with friends, or watch the little ones scurry around like hamsters in a Habitrail.
+You're welcome to hang out in the cafe area--when it's staffed and when it's not--enjoy free WiFi, chat with friends, or meet new ones.

-Can I rent the PlayLand for a birthday party?
+May I rent the Playset for a birthday party?

-It's a great question, and one that we hear a lot, given that Kaw Prairie has hundreds of people from out-of-state who've looked for a vibrant faith community to put down roots.
-See, the Kaw is the local name for the Kansas River.
+The Kaw is the local name for the Kansas River.
 It's an English rendering of the French Caunc (khawnk) or Kanza, which were attempts by the early French settlers at capturing the original tribal Sioux name Aca (meaning south-wind).
 The Kaw were gifted buffalo hunters who faced bitter adversity during their successive, forced relocations in the 1800's from Kansas to Oklahoma--much like when the militarily outmatched Jews were forcibly relocated to Babylon during their years of exile in Old Testament times.
 The Holy Spirit led us to a name for the church anchored in both the natural beauty of our area and in the rhythm of both heartbreak and accomplishment that unfolded here.
 The hearty and risk-ready EuroAmerican settlers, like the brave and resilient Native Americans before them, gave everything they had to settle a wilderness and to make an impact for generations to come.
-Those early pioneers are much like Kaw Prairiers today: hearty, slightly counter-cultural people--who long for the adventure and significance of a life following Jesus.
+Those early pioneers are much like Kaw Prairiers today: hearty, brave, resilient people who long for the adventure and significance of a life following Jesus.

 Does your pastor have any theological training?